Testosterone Blood Test – Complete, Clear & Patient-Friendly Guide

 Peripheral Conversion

-Some testosterone is derived from precursor hormones such as androstenedione.
-This conversion happens in tissues like fat cells, skin, and the liver.
+Some testosterone originates from precursor hormones such as androstenedione.
+This conversion takes place in tissues like fat, skin, and the liver, helping maintain a steady hormonal balance across different life stages.

 Main Functions and Importance of Testosterone